Employment Lawyer in Rochester, NY

 Rochester employment lawyer Michelle Cimino has dealt with countless cases where an employer has infringed on an employee’s rights, and she can help you, too.

-If you believe your employer has broken the law, contact us for a free consultation.
+If you believe your employer has broken the law, contact us for a confidential consultation.
 No one is above the law, and our firm will fight for your rights.

 Wage and Hour Claims